Xapuu/programingStuff/libTalk-1 (1).md

 # WTF should we do now
 * The following examples are applicable in the context of separated FE and BE or repositories that hold both the FE and BE logic

+## Git Submodules

+Git submodules are native-git code sharing strategy which aim is to reuse code from another repository somewhere inside another repository, where the goal is to benefit from already written and central maintained code, without using the mentioned copy-paste strategy (which automatically will remove the benefit of using maintained code)

+Pros
+* Share code across git repositories
+* Separate git history per submodule/repository

+Pitfalls

+* Every time you add a submodule, change its remote’s URL, or change the referenced commit for it, you demand a manual update by every collaborator.

+* Forgetting this explicit update can result in silent regressions of the submodule’s referenced commit.
+Commands such as status and diff display precious little info about submodules by default.

+* Because lifecycles are separate, updating a submodule inside its container project requires two commits and two pushes.

+* Submodule heads are generally detached, so any local update requires various preparatory actions to avoid creating a lost commit.

+* Removing a submodule requires several commands and tweaks, some of which are manual and unassisted.

+For the ones that want how to use git modules the right way check out [Mastering Git submodules][12] and [Git Submodules Pros and Cons][13] and [Git Tools - Submodules][14]

 ## Monorepo

 "Monorepo" or "Molonolithic repository" is a software development strategy where multiple projects are stored in single repository.
 We can see implementations of this strategy in projects owned by Google, Facebook, Microsoft, Uber.

 ### Advantages

+* Single source of true
+   - As the name of the approach we are discussing suggest we are working with only one instance of the code, which makes the instance with which we are working the single source of true.
+   - Also resolve the diamond dependency problem

+* Ease of migration
+   - As all the code lives in the same place, the transfer from one source control system to another is seamless process (Gitlab => Github) as we have to migrate just one single repository

 * Ease of code reuse
   - As all the codes is stored in the same repository it's very easy to refer pieces of code belonging to one project in another

+* Atomic commit possibility
+  - As all of the code base is in one place it is seamless process to modify thousands of files in a single operation (single commit), for example changing class/function/method name

 * Simplified dependency management